 Financial strength: A.M.
 Best evaluates a company’s financial health and its ability to meet its financial obligations.
 A.M.
 Best gives Fabric an A+.

 Customer experience: Trustpilot is an online platform for individuals to provide reviews of companies and their customer experience.
-Trustpilot gives Fabric a rating of 4.8 out of a possible 5.
-Scores as of October 4, 2022.
+Trustpilot gives Fabric a rating of 4.7 out of a possible 5.

 Additional product line details: Customers purchasing Fabric by Gerber Life’s term policy can choose from 10-, 15-, 20-, 25-, and 30-year terms with coverage amounts from $100,000 to $5 million.
 The company uses a digital underwriting system that allows customers to get an instant decision without a medical exam.